 A Common Vision: Celebrating 30 Years of NALAC

-May 2019 marks the 30th anniversary of the National Association of Latino Arts and Cultures (NALAC), the legacy service organization dedicated to providing opportunities and empowering Latinx artists and art organizations across the United States, Puerto Rico, Central America and Mexico.
+May 2019 marks the 30th anniversary of the National Association of Latino Arts and Cultures (NALAC), the legacy service organization dedicated to providing opportunities and empowering Latinx artists and art organizations across the United States, Puerto Rico, Central America, and Mexico.
 In honor of this important milestone, Presa House Gallery is proud to present A Common Vision, an exhibition featuring a selection of 16 artists who are alumni of the NALAC Leadership Program or recipients of the NALAC Fund for the Arts Award.
-The opening reception will be held on First Friday, May 3rd from 6:00 to 11:00 PM, and on view by appointment through May 31, 2019.
-The reception features open mic performances organized by Suzy González featuring members of the Intercultural Leadership Institute (ILI).

-The exhibition brings together a cross-section of various media including drawing, illustration, painting, sculpture, photography, collage, and video.
+The exhibition combines a cross-section of various media including drawing, illustration, painting, sculpture, photography, collage, and video.
 Many of the works address themes of self-exploration, cultural identity, race, history, and socio-economic issues.

 Exhibiting artists include: Fernando Andrade, Rolando Briseño, Jenelle Esparza, Anel Flores, Adriana Garcia, Raul Gonzalez, Rigoberto Gonzalez, Suzy González, Mari Hernandez, Veronica Jaeger, Michael Menchaca, Jesse J. Ruiz, Ray Santisteban, Luis Valderas, Debora Kuetzpal Vasquez, and Guillermina Zabala.